How to Be a Top-Notch Learner

 3) Sit near the front

-If your classroom or training space is large, sit near the front.
+If your in-person classroom or training space is large, sit near the front.
 You will be better able to see and hear the instructor and to see the presentation screen, plus it’s easier to pay attention and stay engaged when you are closer to the instructor.
 This is another advantage of arriving early, as often the best seats are filled first and you may be stuck in the back of the room if you are running late.

 4) Stay alert